Updated April, 14th 2020 to reflect the recent notice of commission changes coming on April, 21st 2020.

 With the September 1st, 2015 update, the Television Products category was introduced with a 2% commission rate.
 The same 2% commission rate is still in effect today.

 The Tools category was also launched with the April 1st, 2017 update with a 5.5% commission rate.
-With no historic changes that same commission rate is still effective today.
+The rate dropped to 3% with the April 21, 2020 update.

 Toys (no change)